-1. "Yet this store is left wide open and unlocked."
-(Chapter 11) - What does this tell us about swamper culture, and why does Sala want Aten to notice this?
-What literary technique is this?

-2. "This is how family is supposed to make you feel.
+- 1. "Yet this store is left wide open and unlocked."
+(Chapter 11) What does this tell us about swamper culture, and why does Sala want Aten to notice this?
+What literary technique is this? - 2.
+"This is how family is supposed to make you feel.
 Light.
 Special.
 Safe."
-(Chapter 13) - What does this convey about Sala's expectations of family, and what literary technique is this?

-3. "Their ancestors used to believe roots were possessed by angry relatives, intent on punishing them for being lazy and not being aware enough of their surroundings."
-(Chapter 15) - Rituals and beliefs about death can often tell us more about the living than the dead.
-When swampers kiss their fingertips before touching the memorial names carved into wyann trunks, what does this tell us about their culture?
+(Chapter 13) What does this convey about Sala's expectations of family, compared to her own experiences, and what literary technique is this?
+What other quotes from the text support your answer? - 3.
+"Their ancestors used to believe roots were possessed by angry relatives, intent on punishing them for being lazy and not being aware enough of their surroundings."
+(Chapter 15) Rituals and beliefs about death can often tell us more about the living than the dead.
+When swampers kiss their fingertips before touching the memorial names carved into wyann trunks, what does this tell us about their cultural values?